angiem103/phase-1-project/notes.md

 ### Project Requirements
 * The project will use HTML/CSS/Javascript frontend and access a public API
 * Coffee Menu will include 3 separate events (DOMContentLoaded and 2 click events)
-* The user will be able to interact with the page by clicking on the coffee they want to display and liking their favorite coffee.
+* The user will be able to interact with the page by clicking on the coffee they want to know more about and liking their favorite coffee.